Nephrolithiasis - Kidney Stones – Quick Consult

 • May lead to persistent renal obstruction, decreased glomerular filtration rate.

-• Over years, Staghorn calculi can lead to renal failure if they are present bilaterally.
+• Over the years, Staghorn calculi can lead to renal failure if they are present bilaterally.

 Back To Top